Catholic Church in Ukraine

-Ukrainian Catholic Church, largest of Eastern Catholic churches, is in communion with Rome since the Union of Brest-Litovsk (1596).
+Ukrainian Catholic Church, the largest of Eastern Catholic Churches, is in communion with Rome since the Union of Brest-Litovsk (1596).
 Byzantine Christianity was established among Ukrainians in 988 by St.Vladimir (Volodimir) and followed Constantinople (now Istanbul) in the Great Schism of 1054.

 Temporary reunion with Rome was effected in the mid-15th century, and a definitive union was achieved at Brest-Litovsk in 1596, when Metropolitan Michael Ragoza of Kiev and the bishops of Vladimir, Lutsk, Polotsk, Pinsk, and Kholm agreed to join Roman communion, on condition that their traditional rights be preserved intact.

-Orthodox did not accept the union peaceably and the bishops of Lvov and Przemysl, as well as Orthodox Zaporozhian Cossacks, opposed Catholics.
-In 1633 the metropolitanate of Kiev returned to Orthodoxy, while Lvov joined the union in 1677, followed by Przemysl in 1692.
+Orthodox didn’t accept the union peaceably and the bishops of Lviv and Przemysl, as well as Orthodox Zaporozhian Cossacks, opposed Catholics.
+In 1633 the metropolitanate of Kiev returned to Orthodoxy, while Lviv joined the union in 1677, followed by Przemysl in 1692.

 The partition of Poland at the end of the 18th century brought all Ukrainians, except those in the province of Galicia, under Russian control.
 By 1839, the tsarist government had forcibly returned Ukrainian Catholics to Orthodoxy.
 Galicia meanwhile came under the domination of Austro-Hungarian Empire, and, in 1807, it was organized into the metropolitanate of Lviv.